 Curriculum Evaluation: The department reviewed it curriculum and made changes in the Fall of 2006.
 The new curriculum structure must be evaluated as it matures and the changes are expected to improve the department in a variety of ways in recruitment, advising, and graduation requirements.
 It is too early to assess the tracks and our curricular structure in detail at this point.
-For 2008-2009, the numbers of majors participating in the advanced courses necessary for the tracks are up.
-For example, CO 314 Advanced Audio, CO 324 Advanced Video, CO 343 Conflict, CO 425 Media Law and Policy, CO 456 Applications in Public Relations, show growing or higher enrollments than before the new changes.
+For 2009-2010, the numbers of majors participating in some of the advanced courses necessary for the tracks are up.
+For example, CO 343 Conflict, CO 351 Writing for Communication Professions, CO 425 Media Law and Policy, CO 456 Applications in Public Relations, show growing or higher enrollments than before the new changes.
+Media production courses are also up but uneven.
+The video area is taught by adjunct that makes it difficult to build up a demand for advanced course work.

-Course 2005-2006 2006-2007 2007-2008 2008-2009 CO 314 Advanced Audio Production Cancelled low enrollment 7 19, 15 21 CO 324 Advanced Video Production 8 10 13 14 CO 343 Conflict Immersion only 7 17 15, 8 CO 344 Leadership Not taught Cancelled low enrollment 16 Not taught, every other year CO 351 Writing for Communication Professions 16, CO 360 equivalent Not taught 19, 16 15, 14 CO 425 Media Law and Policy 14 Not taught, every other year 14, will need to be taught annually 20 CO 456 Applications in Public Relations 19 11 20 20
+Course 2005-06 2006-07 2007-08 2008-09 2009-10 CO 314 Advanced Audio Production Cancelled low enrollment 7 19, 15 21 11 CO 324 Advanced Video Production 8 10 13 14 10 CO 343 Conflict Immersion only 7 17 15, 8 15, 15 CO 344 Leadership Not taught Cancelled low enrollment 16 Not taught Not taught CO 351 Writing for Communication Professions 16, CO 360 equivalent Not taught 19, 16 15, 14 20 CO 425 Media Law and Policy 14 Not taught, every other year 14, will need to be taught annually 20 17 CO 456 Applications in Public Relations 19 11 20 20 26

-Student Scholarship: In the Spring of 2009, the department had student majors deliver presentations at the Celebrations of Scholarship research day on campus.
-Students presented video projects in news, filmmaking and promotional video.
-Student research included a Summer Undergraduate Research Fellowship project by Alex Berry.
-Majors in the honors program presenting included freshman Osiecki and Bulthuis, and senior Stacey Fackler.
-Communication majors, Denton and Scott, made two Long-Vandenberg presentations.
-Majors also presented for other departments and courses including Traughber in behavioral sciences, Rosenberg in theatre, and Lackey and Gagnon in business.
-Its producers also featured the new children's radio program in a presentation.
+Student Scholarship: In the Spring of 2010, the department had student majors deliver presentations at the Celebrations of Scholarship research day on campus.
+An applied sport communication panel featuring majors discussed the creation and development of a basketball league.
+Student Jeff Bruninga gave two presentation over his independent video projects.
+Communication majors made Long-Vandenberg presentations.
+Majors also presented for other departments and courses including Traughber in behavioral sciences.